c4s4/babel/README.md

 - Project: <https://github.com/c4s4/babel>.
 - Download: <https://github.com/c4s4/babel/releases>.

-Babel is a set of tools to manage versions of your favorite programming languages.
+Babel is a set of tools to manage versions of your favorite programming languages and tools.

 To download, build from sources and install GO *1.4.2*: